PARIS TRAVEL GUIDE

 How to get around Paris

 The Velib bike share scheme puts 20000+ bikes at the hands of Parisians and visitors.
 There are over 1800 stations in the city, with bikes accessible around the clock.
-Purchase a one/seven day subscription (€1.70/€8) either online or at docking stations, authorise a €150 deposit (in case you bike goes missing) and then you’ll receive an ID number and Pin.
-You can rent bikes in 30 minute intervals, with the first half hour being free, the 2nd being €2 and each additional half hour €4.
+Purchase a one/seven-day subscription (€1.70/€8) either online or at docking stations, authorise a €150 deposit (in case your bike goes missing) and then you’ll receive an ID number and Pin.
+You can rent bikes in 30-minute intervals, with the first half hour being free, the 2nd being €2 and each additional half hour €4.
 If you return a bike before a half hour is up, then take a new one, you will not be charged.
 If the station is full, you can log in to the terminal to get 15 minutes for free to find another station.

 During the colder season the best way to get around Paris is the METRO and RER.
 The RER is faster whilst the metro has more frequent stops, the RATP ticket are valid on both metro and RER as well as buses and trams.